BlafKing/sd-civitai-browser-plus/README.md

 <h3>Quick Model Info Access 📊</h3>

 * A button for each model card in txt2img and img2img to load it into the extension.
+* A button under each image in model info to send it's generation info to txt2img.

 <h3>High-speed downloads with Aria2 🚄</h3>